 For more information, contact Club Advisor Steve Davis at Stephen.K.Davis@lonestar.edu or 281.312.1645

 The purpose of Theikos is to form bonds of sisterhood, perform community service projects, develop leadership and interpersonal skills, and to encourage high scholastic achievement among its members.
-For more information, contact Club Advisor Christy Brown at Christy.B.Brown@lonestar.edu.
+For more information, contact Club Advisor Abigail Heller at Abigail.A.Heller@lonestar.edu.

 This club is designed to support and defend a Christian worldview, especially the historical, textual, and scientific accuracy of scripture – all to the glory of Jesus Christ, our God and Savior.
 For more information, contact Club Advisor, Maggie Lavender at Margaret.M.Lavender@lonestar.edu.